-2. Use high quality filler metal
+2. Use high-quality filler metal

 3. Clean the surfaces

-4. Chose the right shielding gas
+4. Chose the suitable shielding gas

 When using a shielding gas, make sure to use an appropriate one.
-Most commonly argon and CO2 are used.
-Depending on the material to be welded, either pure CO2, pure argon or a mix between the both of them should be used.
+Most commonly, argon and CO2 are used.
+Depending on the material to be welded, either pure CO2, pure argon, or a mix between the both of them should be used.

 AMPCO METAL and weld spatter

-For further information about electrical resistance welding, please download our free «AMPCO METAL guide for resistance welding and anti spatter»
+For further information about electrical resistance welding, please download our free «AMPCO METAL guide for resistance welding and anti-spatter»